spacetracker-collab/MachineMaths/ram/README.md

 # Machine Maths Game

 A new Flutter project.
-This project is about developing a small game that has two elements
+This project is about developing a small game that has three elements

 1) Optical Character Recognition of Traffic Number Plates.
 This is required manually in the game now.
 We can use the Reveal button to skip that option.
 2) Fitting an equation to the recognized numbers.
 For example if the plate is 2244, you can type (2/2)=(4/4) , (2*4) = (2*4) , (2^4) = (2^4) and so on.
 Any one of this will clear the level and give you points.